athomasoriginal/dotfiles/README.md

 Welcome to my dotfiles;  You are very welcome to use them :smile:

-I try to focus my dotfiles to the basics, thus attempting to avoid making anything overly specific to my own idiosyncrasies.
+I try to focus my dotfiles on the basics, thus attempting to avoid making anything overly specific to my own idiosyncrasies.

 You can take what you like from these dotfiles a la carte, or feel free to use my [Quickstart](#quickstart) which will walk you through how I setup a new mac for development.